 I had found a spring.

-All through the winter we got a pretty good flow and measured about 12 or more gallons per minute using the bucket method.
-Problem is, the flow almost dried up over summer.
-That’s why we didn’t try to tap it during the colder months.
-I ended up going down a little deeper during the summer months but we had water all year long!
+All through the winter we got a pretty good flow but it almost dried up over summer.
+I ended up pick axing my way down through bedrock and heavily compacted rocks and dirt to carve the spring deeper during the summer months but we had water all year long.

 Come fall, we called contractor after contractor to dig a shallow well to make things official but they were all booked months ahead.
-Faced with another winter with an amateur setup, we went and got a sediment filter to run the water through before going into the trailers.
-Our hoses froze last winter so we (as with everything we plan around here), have to think ahead for that.
-We had that flow all last winter so we’re thinking the only tricky time might be between when the freeze hits and before the water is flowing again.
-We’ll have to be careful to keep the hoses empty after each use.
-The water filter too.
+Faced with another winter with an amateur setup, we added a sediment filter to run the water through before going into the trailer.
+We had to deal with frozen hoses too.

-Sure it was hot and there may have been surface runoff somehow making it’s way down well beneath the surface but I began to notice slightly hot spots in places at the bottom of the spring.
-It was coming up a rock face and was pretty consistent.
+I began to notice slightly hot spots in places at the bottom.
+It was coming up through a crack between the bedrock and the looser material.
 I felt around day after day with my fingers trying to decide if this might be geothermal activity.

 I called WSU’s (Washington State University) geology department and spoke with a geologist there.
-He seemed to think it might be runoff but trust me, I just have a hunch something else is going on down there.
-I called an attorney about buying the water rights but it sounds like a complicated process.
-We’ll see.
-We want someone to come out and drill to settle the matter of geothermal activity.
-Maybe next spring?
+He seemed to think it might be runoff but trust me, I have a hunch something else is going on down there.

-All in all, we watered our garden all summer by siphoning through hundreds of feet of garden hose to the holding hole, then pumping it out to the sprinkler.
+We watered our garden all summer by siphoning through hundreds of feet of garden hose to the holding hole, then pumping it out to the sprinkler.
 Pretty nifty huh?
-When we dug the garden, we routed the water into the area and created a temporary mud pit to soften the clay rich soil to a point where it was a tad bit easier (bit still almost impossible to turn).
+When we dug the garden, we routed the water into the area and created a temporary mud pit to soften the clay rich soil to a point where it was easier (bit still almost impossible to turn).